kokestu/invasive-species-fieldtrip/mink-invasion.md

 We can see that the population initially grows very quickly, before levelling out at the carrying capacity.
-If we look closely, we can see that it only took four generations to get to 1,000 individuals\!
+If we look closely, we can see that it only took four timesteps to get to 1,000 individuals\!
 The power of [exponential growth](https://en.wikipedia.org/wiki/Exponential_growth#Biology).

 **Exercise:** If the average litter size is reduced to three kits –